wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

 such as library version or compiler compatibilities issues.
 The language infrastructure requires very little specification other than installing third-party packages.

+On Lambda, functions are usually triggered by user-side web applications sending a POST message to a URL.
+The request will be turned into an RPC request by a frontend gateway, and then dispatched to the backend worker node for execution.
+Functions are started in containers that provide an isolated execution environment, and (although not mentioned explicitly in this paper) container processes will be kept alive for a while after the function completes, which can be reused immediately to serve any new request to the same function on the same worker node to avoid the cold start latency.